 |6 sprigs watercress|

-Serve the soufflés immediately on warm plates and garnish each with a sprig of watercress.
+Serve the soufflés immediately on warm plates using a fish slice, spoon over some sauce and garnish each with a sprig of watercress

 Return to Homepage